cswendrowski/foundryget/README.md

 FoundryGet will detect this shared dependency, and since Settings Extender `1.1.0` fulfills the dependency of Module A on version `1.1.0`, FoundryGet will install one copy of version `1.1.0`

+### Dependency chains that would break Foundry
+Currently, if Module C depends on Method `DoThing` in Library A version `1.0.0` and Module D depends on the renamed version of that method `ExecuteThingAction` in Library A version `2.0.0`, Foundry will install both packages without complaint, and one or the other will be broken depending on if you have Library A version `1.0.0` or `2.0.0` installed.

+FoundryGet will detect such invalid dependency chains before installation, and gracefully exit without installing a setup that would leave one of the Modules in a broken state.

 ## Installation

 Download a Release manually or install as a package.